knative-portability/Kubercade/README.md

 ## Deploy

-This app is set up to easily deploy to any platform built on [Knative](https://knative.dev/).
+This app easily deploys to any platform built on [Knative](https://knative.dev/).
 You can try it on [Google Cloud Run](https://cloud.google.com/run/) using this button.

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/knative-portability/Kubercade.git)

-You also need to setup a PostgreSQL database and enter its connection string when prompted by Google Cloud Shell.
+You also need to setup a PostgreSQL database and initialize it by executing [src/.schema.sql](src/.schema.sql).
+Once you've done that, enter its connection string when prompted by Google Cloud Shell.
 I.e. `postgres://{username}:{password}@{host}/{database}`